xke/Yelp/README.md

 ## CodePath Week 2: Yelp

-This is a Yelp client written in Swift that uses the [Yelp Search API](http://www.yelp.com/developers/documentation/v2/search_api).
-The Yelp API provides an application token (OAuth 1.0a) that allows applications to make unauthenticated requests to their search API.
+This is a Yelp client that uses the [Yelp Search API](http://www.yelp.com/developers/documentation/v2/search_api).
+This is also the assignment for Week 2 of the [CodePath](http://www.codepath.com) iOS for Engineers class for Fall 2015, built with [Xcode 7.0](https://developer.apple.com/xcode/download/) and Swift.

-This is also the assignment for Week 2 of the [CodePath](http://www.codepath.com) iOS for Engineers class for Fall 2015, and was built with [Xcode 7.0](https://developer.apple.com/xcode/download/) and Swift.
-While trying to understand this homework, my parents kept calling me to schedule our family trip to Hawaii.
-It was rough, but I was able to successfully handle their requests in addition to completing this assignment on time. :)
+My laptop screen broken down during this past week (e.g. "the dog ate my homework").
+Also, while trying to understand & finish this homework (on an external monitor), my parents kept calling about scheduling our family trip to Hawaii ASAP.
+It was rough, but I was able to code things up on time, and also book some plane tickets plus order a replacement laptop on eBay.
+Whew! :)

 Time spent: 12 hours